Sourdough Pasta

 Proceed to cut the dough into your desired shape using a sharp knife, pizza cutter, bench scraper, or pasta cutter.

-Place the cut pasta on a cutting board or cookie sheet, or hang it on a drying rack to rest for approximately 30 minutes before boiling it or incorporating it into your chosen recipe.
+Place the cut pasta on a cutting board or cookie sheet, or hang it on a drying rack or plastic clothes hangers to rest for approximately 30 minutes before boiling it or incorporating it into your chosen recipe.

 How thin should I roll the pasta dough?